jhap1982/giveituruguay/2002/2002-06-17 - Pavelló Olímpic de Badalona, Barcelona, Spain/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-My Automobile part of FLEA
+7. My Automobile part of FLEA
-Give It Away
+8. Give It Away
-Fox on the Run part of JOHN
+9. Fox on the Run part of JOHN
-Don't Forget Me
+10. Don't Forget Me
-Latest Disgrace tease
+11. Latest Disgrace tease
-Parallel Universe
+12. Parallel Universe
-The Power of Equality
+13. The Power of Equality
-Venice Queen
+14. Venice Queen
-I Could Have Lied
+15. I Could Have Lied
-Californication
+16. Californication
-What Is Soul? jam
+17. What Is Soul? jam
-Can't Stop
+18. Can't Stop
-Right on Time
+19. Right on Time
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-Search and Destroy
+21. Search and Destroy
-Outro Jam
+22. Outro Jam

 ## Notes